Blayne0SS/AWS_Cloud_Wifi-Card/README.md

-The following application is being altered to achieve the goals set out in Assignment 2 for CAB432 Cloud Computing This will focus on incorporating a Amazon LLM while using Amazons cloud service to do the following 1.Check code quality and build status
+The following application is being altered to achieve the goals set out in Assignment 2 for CAB432 Cloud Computing This will focus on incorporating a Amazon LLM while using Amazons cloud service to do the following:

+1.Check code quality and build status
    Run defined formatting, build, and available automated tests.
 Explain failures and identify the relevant files.